EuPathDB-Infra/vagrant-webdev-poc/README.md

 for OS X hosts, some benefit for Linux hosts and no benefit for Windows.
 Windows hosts will need to edit the `hosts` file.

 We use a custom fork of Landrush.
-In an OS X terminal, run the following.
+The gem file included with this project can be installed by running the following in an OS X terminal.

+    cd vagrant-webdev-poc
+    vagrant plugin install landrush-0.18.0.gem

+To manually build and install from source

     git clone https://github.com/mheiges/landrush.git
     cd landrush